 How to Use the Rubric

-Faculty teaching GL courses select one or more assignments that elicit the GL learning outcomes.
+Faculty teaching GL courses select one or more assignments that elicit the GL learning outcomes at the moderate level or higher.

 Faculty use the rubric to score their students’ work on the 4-point rubric scale.